-Project SEARCH is a high school transition program for high school students with intellectual and developmental disabilities.
+Project SEARCH is a high school transition program for high school students who are on an IEP (Individualized Education Plan) and need soft skills for the workforce.

 Project SEARCH provides real-life work experience combined with training in employability and independent living skills to help youth make a successful transition from school to productive adult life.
 Each student will participate in three internships in different departments at Mercy Health/St. Rita’s Medical Center.
 This is a year-long program.